Skip to main content

 Add the Credentials

-To set up an export to a cloud location, the clean room owner must first add either their own credentials or those of their partner.
+To set up an export to a cloud location, the clean room owner must first add their credentials or their partner's.

 The credentials required for exporting to AWS vary depending on the type of clean room in the collaboration:

-• For Hybrid or TEE clean rooms: Use AWS S3 Credentials.
+• For Hybrid or Confidential Computing clean rooms: Use AWS S3 Credentials.

 Note